 I want to be that guy to somebody where I give you all the info that took me several years to learn and apply.
 I don’t want you to have to guess about the framework that it takes to make money freelancing.

-That’s why I created the Business Plan Membership to give you all my secrets to success along with 1-on-1 access to me for any question you might have along the way.
+That’s why I created the Web Design Business Pro Membership to give you all my secrets to success along with 1-on-1 access to me for any questions you might have along the way.

 The road to working for yourself is a long one, but you learn so much and it’s the best way to escape the 9-5 lifestyle.

-Start freelancing with a 100% PROVEN business plan!
+Start freelancing with a 100% PROVEN blueprint & training!